This index provides quick access to major digitized University Archives collections.

-The University Archives maintains a complete run of Wright State University Catalogs, which contain descriptions of all courses offered at Wright State from 1964 to present.
-Course catalogs between 1964 and 2012 are available online in CORE Scholar: Academic Course Catalogs.
+The University Archives maintains a complete run of Wright State University Graduate and Undergraduate Catalogs, which contain descriptions of all courses offered at Wright State and the Dayton Branch Campus back to the first term in 1964.
+All course catalogs are available online in CORE Scholar: Academic Course Catalogs.
+Please note that while course catalogs were discontinued after 2012, (and after 2004 for graduate catalogs), a complete archive of course descriptions from 2005 to present are also available on Core Scholar.

 The collection of alternative Wright State University newspapers is comprised of 43 various newspapers with duplicate copies.
 The alternative papers were created by students, faculty and staff to have a voice of their own since they felt that the official school paper was not fully representative of their viewpoints.
 The papers are illustrated and at times express extreme or radical viewpoints.
 The papers offer a rare view inside the student body, faculty, and staff during the early years of WSU.
 The alternative newspapers are available online in CORE Scholar: Alternative Newspapers.